EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 The ACE protocol framework {{I-D.ietf-ace-oauth-authz}} is an adaptation of OAuth 2.0 to IoT deployments.
 ACE describes different message flows for a Client to get authorized access to a Resource Server (RS) by leveraging an Authorization Server (AS).

-The Token Introspection flow (Section 7 of {{I-D.ietf-ace-oauth-authz}}) allows an RS to access authorization information relating to a client provided access token.
-If the access token is valid, the RS obtains information about the access rights and a symmetric key used by the client, and also a client token containing the same shared key protected for the legitimate client (Section 7.4 of {{I-D.ietf-ace-oauth-authz}}, {{ACE-introspect}}).
+The Token Introspection flow (Section 7 of {{I-D.ietf-ace-oauth-authz}}) allows an RS to access authorization information relating to a client provided Access Token.
+If the access token is valid, the RS obtains information about the access rights and a symmetric key used by the client, and also a Client Token containing the same shared key protected for the legitimate client (Section 7.4 of {{I-D.ietf-ace-oauth-authz}}, {{ACE-introspect}}).

-By mapping the EALS client and server to the ACE client and resource server, respectively, this application of ACE enables the authorization of EALS client and establishment of a shared key, which can be used as master secret with OSCOAP in the simple enrollment protocol ({{simple-enroll}}).
-In this case, the access token is not bound to a particular resource server and could be pre-provisioned to the client, e.g. during manufacture.
-The access rights include the right to get enrolled in this key infrastructure.

 ~~~~~~~~~~~